uqlibrary/technology-training/QGIS/QGIS_intro.md

 All layers are visible in the "Layers" panel, with the most recently loaded by default at the top.
 Layers are rendered as they are listed, which means the top ones will cover the bottom ones.
 Make sure you optimise the order for your map!

-You can also turn the layer visibility on and off from this panel with the tick box.
+You can also turn the **layer visibility** on and off from this panel with the tick box.

-### More controls
+### Learn about the data

+You can open the **attribute table** to see tabular data contained in each layer.

-You can use the `Identify Features` tool in the top toolbar.
+You can also use the `Identify Features` tool in the top toolbar.
 This allows you to learn about specific features included in the currently selected layer.

-## Scale-based visibility

-Zoom to a scale in which it doesn't make sense to see features that are too small to distinguish.

-Double-click on layer: `Rendering > Scale Dependent Visibility`, and set the minimum scale to the current canvas scale, and the maximum scale to 1:1.

-Apply, and try zooming in and out.
-Notice how the layer name is greyed out when the data is not visible?

 ## Change symbology